spollard/josh-works.github.io/_pages/about.md

 ![A picture of Josh Thompson](/images/2016_litmus_9.jpg)

-When I die (or, rather, a little before I die, if I have time to be contemplative about my death) I plan on reflecting back on my life.
+When I die (or, rather, a little before I die, if I have time to be contemplative about my death) I imagine I'll reflect back on the life I've lived.

 I expect that my peace with life will be based not on how much I've worked, or how much money I've made, but will be based on a mix of my relationships and experiences as informed by my theology.